AxNaash/AIBackup-FiveM-FivePD-/README.md

 —— USEFUL COMMANDS ——

 /getout i  --with 'i' a number between 1 and the maximum number of backup units.
 Gets unit 'i' out of their vehicle.
-Use it they get stuck.
+Use it they get stuck.<br/>
 /getin i   --with 'i' a number between 1 and the maximum number of backup units.
 Gets unit 'i' into their vehicle.
-Use it they get stuck.
+Use it they get stuck.<br/>
-*Example : /getout 1  ==> to make the first unit get out of their vehicle.*
+*Example : /getout 1  ==> to make the first unit get out of their vehicle.*<br/>
-/onduty  --to change your state to "on duty".
+/onduty  --to change your state to "on duty".<br/>
-/offduty  --to change your state to "off duty".
+/offduty  --to change your state to "off duty".<br/>
 /stopNotify  --to clear top right notifications.